IFTTT/ConnectSDK-iOS/Location.md

 	<string>location</string>
   </array>
   ```
-  This is required in order for the operating system to launch the app when it's not in memory to response to geofence updates.
+  This is required in order for the operating system to launch the app when it's not in memory to respond to geofence updates.
 - Add the descriptions for the "Always Allow" and "When In Use" location permission level to your target's info.plist.<br>
 Example:
   ```